 While regular trims are a must, if you decide to get bangs you may also have to adapt your morning primp session to make time for your new style.
 “The only routine change is that you want to blow dry and style the fringe first thing out of the shower,” says Lyseng. “[As your hair dries] your natural hair pattern sets in, which can make your fringe more challenging to style.”
 Amanda Stevens, master hairstylist at Spirit Spa in Halifax, says that you might have to pencil in a few minutes to style your bangs in the morning if they look a bit frazzled when your alarm goes off.
 “It only takes five minutes to style your bangs, which includes spritzing with dry shampoo or wetting your bangs down and blow-drying.”

 If you’re really on the fence about bangs, Lyseng, Stonehouse and Stevens all agree that you should try a warm-up style first.
-Enter: the side-swept bangs.
+Enter: side-swept bangs.
 “A softer side-swept fringe or angled fringe are great if you aren’t quite ready to go for fuller bangs or blunt bangs, because they are less of a commitment to style—and grow out much easier,” says Stevens.
-In addition to a shaggy side-swept fringe, Stonehouse says another option is the popular curtain bangs that’s recently made a resurgence on the red carpet (think Alexa Chung and Kirsten Dunst).
+In addition to a shaggy side-swept fringe, Stonehouse says curtain bangs are another option.
 “It’s a grown-out looking fringe with a ’70s vibe.
 It’s longer and with softer texture around the face and can be parted in the middle as it grows out.”

 Talk to your hairstylist